luizribeiro/mariner/docs/software-setup.rst

    modprobe g_mass_storage file=/piusb.bin stall=0 ro=1

    exit 0

+If the file exists, you should simply add the ``modprobe`` line to it.

 Once you restart the pi (or potentially run ``sudo mount -a``), the printer should start seeing the contents of ``/mnt/usb_share``.